 She advises that if you adopt a marketing system that addresses all 3 of the above, you’ll see tremendous growth.
 Adopt a system that addresses only one, and you’ll see a snail’s pace growth.

-Jeffrey asked what the agencies did as thank yous for their clients.
+Jeffrey asked what the agencies did to expression appreciation for their clients.

-We’d already heard about how Anita loves making gift baskets (enough to have a dedicated ‘Pier 1 Imports’ area of her garage) but here’s the interesting thing.
-She invests 10% of her commission to give back to her clients.
+We’d already heard about how Anita loves making gift baskets (so much so that she has a dedicated ‘Pier 1 Imports’ area of her garage) but here’s the interesting thing—she invests 10% of her commission to give back to her clients.
 She says, “Just like your financial planner advises you to put away money for your retirement, I invest 10% of my commission.
 It’s savings for my future.”
-All of her clients are considered VIP and she sends the GM of the hotels a note letting them know she has a VIP client on the way and any additional amenities or upgrades would be appreciated.
+All of her clients are considered VIP, and she sends the GM of the hotels a note letting them know she has a VIP client on the way and any additional amenities or upgrades would be appreciated.

 Meredith works with agencies to set up a 12-month keep-in-touch plan with current clients.
-Whether through hand written notes, a phone call, or a gift, the agency touches the client 4 times during the 12-months.
+Whether through hand written notes, a phone call, or a gift, the agency connects with the client 4 times during a 12-months period

 I’m a huge believer in networking and education to grow your business, contacts, and knowledge.
-The Luxury Travel Exchange is no exception – it’s great for all of the above and held every year (September 2013 in Miami Beach) so check our calendar for Luxury Travel Exchange 2013 details!
-As for me, you can find me on Facebook, Twitter, and Google+.
+The Luxury Travel Exchange is no exception—it’s great for all of the above and held every year (September 2013 in Miami Beach) so check our calendar for Luxury Travel Exchange 2013 details!

 Photo Credits: Thaliapa, Tobias Wolter

 If you like what you read, join

 15,356 agents and sign up for our monthly newsletter for more helpful articles and drop by our home based travel agent resources page.